LazaUK/Neuro-RelaxedBrain/README.md

-# Accessibility Hack - Analysing brain waves of relaxed person.
+# Neuro Hack - Analysing brain waves of relaxed barin.
 This